Conditions that Roses Like

 The site should ideally be in an open position, sunny for most of the day, preferably with some shade during part of the time.
 There should be no overhanging trees, although smaller shrubs often give the correct amount of shade and help to keep their roots cool.

-The soil must be well drained, because, firstly, roses strongly object to having their roots continuously in water and, secondly, in well-drained soil, air is sucked through by the water and it aerates the soil in the vicinity of the roots and thus stimulates the activity of the beneficial soil bacteria.
+The soil must be well-drained, because, firstly, roses strongly object to having their roots continuously in water and, secondly, in well-drained soil, the air is sucked through by the water and it aerates the soil in the vicinity of the roots and thus stimulates the activity of the beneficial soil bacteria.